david-prinz/david-prinz.github.io/_pages/publications.md

 ## Preprints

+### Symmetric Ghost Lagrange Densities for the Coupling of Gravity to Gauge Theories
+D. Prinz, [arXiv:2207.07593 [hep-th]](https://arxiv.org/abs/2207.07593)

 ### The BRST Double Complex for the Coupling of Gravity to Gauge Theories
 D. Prinz, [arXiv:2206.00780 [hep-th]](https://arxiv.org/abs/2206.00780)

 ## Journal articles